 In particular, a DeX-based environment provides efficiencies related to IT maintenance and support.
 Managing fewer devices, combined with the ability to remotely update those devices, results in significant IT savings and ensures timely installation of updates and patches.
 This, in turn, improves cyber security for the agency.
 Security is further assured because the smartphones are protected by Samsung’s defense-grade Knox platform which provides overlapping defenses against intrusion and malicious threats.
 Knox is particularly adept at protecting stored data because the security is built in at the chip level.

 Additional Knox solutions include powerful mobile device management (MDM) and enterprise mobility management (EMM) capabilities that allow agencies to put in place safeguards required by Criminal Justice Information System policies.
 Other security features on Samsung smartphones include full-disk encryption, biometric sensors and extensive integration with MDM and EMM applications.
 This multifaceted approach significantly lowers the overall risk of a compromised device or a security incident.

 Police officers are one of the most mobile work groups due to the nature of patrol operations.
 A mobile-first approach allows officers to stay connected and engaged, thereby untethering them from their patrol cars.
 DeX brings a whole new layer of opportunity to agencies that want to make the most of today’s technology and provide a powerful force multiplier to their field personnel.

+Visit Samsung’s Mobile First Responder page to learn more about empowering officers in the field and improving situational awareness.
 To estimate the potential savings you can achieve by going mobile-first with Samsung DeX, utilize our cost calculator tool.